chinhung/spring-security-meets-junit/README.md

 ### Login Test

 The two test cases show that one could perform login request and get the token in the response header if the password was correct.
-However, one would get response code 401 if the password was incorrect:
+However, one would get `401 Unauthorized` if the password was incorrect:

 ```java
 @WebMvcTest